lawrennd/snippets/_information-game/includes/shannon-origin-impossibility.md

 H_{X_1|X_2} = H_{1,2} - H_2 \geq 0,
 $$
 because conditional entropy measures residual uncertainty after conditioning, which cannot be negative.
 This constraint has an immediate consequence for multi-information.}

+\narration{So if the marginal entropies sum to a constant, and the constant is $C$, then $\sum_i h_i = C > 0$.
+We've derived that the marginal entropies must be positive at the origin.
+But classical probability cannot give zero joint entropy with positive marginal entropies — information sub-additivity means the joint entropy is at least as large as each marginal.}

 \slides{
 * Boundary Condition